Title IX of the Education Amendments of 1972

 The Campus Sexual Violence Elimination Act (Campus SaVE) was enacted in March 2013 and amends the Jeanne Clery Act, creating additional protections for victims of dating violence, domestic violence, sexual assault and stalking, as well as creating more prescriptive requirements for prevention and awareness programs related to these offenses.

 California Baptist University is committed to providing a learning, working and living environment that promotes personal integrity, civility and mutual respect in an environment free of discrimination on the basis of sex, which includes all forms of sexual misconduct.
 Sex discrimination violates an individual's fundamental rights and personal dignity.
 CBU considers sex discrimination and sexual misconduct in all forms to be a serious offense.
-Sexual misconduct includes but is not limited to: sexual harassment, domestic violence, dating violence, sexual assault, sexual violence and stalking by employees, students or third parties.
+Sexual misconduct includes but is not limited to: Sexual Harassment, Sexual Assault, Sexual Exploitation, Domestic Violence, Intimate Partner Violence, by employees, Students or third parties.